matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

    1            Export format version, which must be ``0x01``.
    16           The salt S.
    16           The initialization vector IV.
-   4            The number of rounds N, as a big-endian 32-bit integer variable     The encrypted JSON object.
+   4            The number of rounds N, as a big-endian unsigned 32-bit integer. variable     The encrypted JSON object.
    32           The HMAC-SHA-256 of all the above string concatenated together,
                 using K' as the key.